 - Suppose, you want to calculate the average sales of all products as shown in the screenshot below.
 Here, I have an Excel worksheet containing sales data for some tech products.

-- Here, to calculate the average sales, I should use the data range D5:D14 in the AVERAGE function but I have to use the reference of cell range C5:C14.
+- To calculate the average sales, I should use the data range D5:D14 in the AVERAGE function.
+But I have used the range C5:C14.
 So, Excel has tried to calculate the average of device names which is impossible.
-So, it returns #DIV/0!
-Error as an output.
+So, it returns #DIV/0! error as an output.

-- Now, I have corrected the cell reference which contains only numerical data, and it is giving the average value of sales properly.
+- Now, I have corrected the cell reference containing only numerical data and gives the average value of sales properly.

 Solution: Remove Leading Apostrophe from Numbers with Text To Column Feature